 Tip 1: There are a plethora of these high-paying academies, but most do not advertise on the internet.
-There are a limited number of positions available, and many teachers get in the door through friends.
+There are a limited number of positions available and many teachers get in the door through friends.

 Tip 2: These are not your typical conversation schools.
 See “What’s the Work Like?” below.

 On top of that, some of these top-tier hagwons offer raises based on performance and contract renewal.
-If you stay long enough and work hard enough, management positions can start at 6 Million won a month (that comes with more work of course).
+If you stay long enough and work hard enough, management positions can start at 6 million won a month (that comes with more work of course).

-Tip: Depending on the school you apply to and how bad they want you (or how nice they are), you may be able to negotiate a plane ticket and/or key money for housing.
-They obviously have the money, it’s just not usually part of the deal.
+The high pay does come at a price.
+You’ll most likely have to say goodbye to free flights, health insurance, severance pay and free housing — all common benefits for most teaching jobs in Korea.
+But depending on the school and how much they want you, you may be able to negotiate a plane ticket and/or key money for housing.
+They have the money, it’s just not usually part of the deal.